ting11222001/House-List-Angular/README.md

 It's for a tutorial from angular doc called [Build your first Angular app](https://angular.dev/tutorials/first-app).

-It's a 2-years old tutorial, but I think the concept is great for building a basic knowledge of how Angular works.
+It's a 2-year-old tutorial, but I think the concept is great for building a basic knowledge of how Angular works.

 - Install Angular